The Challenges of Treating Sports Injuries

-The treating sports injuries is a complex and multi layered challenge.
-Athletes are subject to injuries either as they train for an event, or during actual competition itself.
+The treating sports injuries is a complex and multi-layered challenge.
+Athletes are subject to injuries either as they train for an event, or during the actual competition itself.
 While injuries during a competition may get more attention, the injuries during training can cost an athlete their dreams or their livelihood.

 The injury that occurs during a competition is often rare but it is usually public.
 It elicits sympathy from fellow competitors and if present spectators.
 The training injuries are often more personal, more heartbreaking and the athlete often feels the weight of these injuries in isolation.